VeeamHub/powershell/BR-TapeMedia-FreePool/README.md

 * Read [Veeam's Backup Documentation](https://helpcenter.veeam.com/docs/backup/vsphere/tape_device_support.html?ver=110)
 * Fully understand what the script is doing
 * Test the script in a lab environment
+* This script is designed to be executed on the VBR server

 ## Known Issues